Obtain a fluid sample for diagnostic testing

 The risk of complications during and after thoracentesis is low.
 A person may feel some pain as the lung fills with air and expands against the chest wall or may feel the need to cough.
 Also, a person may briefly feel light-headed and short of breath.
 Other possible complications (listed roughly in order of frequency) include

-Puncture of the lung with leakage of air into the pleural space (pneumothorax Pneumothorax A pneumothorax is the presence of air between the two layers of pleura (thin, transparent, two-layered membrane that covers the lungs and also lines the inside of the chest wall), resulting... read more )
+Puncture of the lung with leakage of air into the pleural space (pneumothorax Pneumothorax A pneumothorax is partial or complete collapse of the lung due to the presence of air between the two layers of pleura (thin, transparent, two-layered membrane that covers the lungs and also... read more )

 Bleeding into the pleural space or chest wall

 Accumulation of fluid within the lung itself (pulmonary edema), if a large amount of fluid that has been present for weeks to months is withdrawn rapidly